ArpitaChatterjee/ArpitaChatterjee/README.md

 ### Hi there 👋

-### Hi there, I'm Arpita Chatterjee - aka [Arpita][website]
+### I'm Arpita Chatterjee[website]

 ## I'm a Student, Undergraduate and a Developer!

-- 🔭 I’m currently working on a my final year project!
+- 🔭 I’m currently working on a learning new technologies!
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Machine Learning and Deep Learning.
 - 👯 I’m looking to collaborate with projects where i can help in
 - 🥅 2021 Goals: Learn New Technologies and Contribute more to Open Source projects .
 - ⚡ Fun fact: I love to drive and travel.